 Universal Credit, the government’s new benefit system, is replacing many in and out of work benefits.
-Once fully rolled out (by 2022), nearly all of the UK’s 2 million single parents will be eligible to receive Universal Credit.
+Once fully rolled out, by December 2023, nearly all of the UK’s two million single parents will be eligible to receive Universal Credit.
 It’s therefore crucial the government lives up to its promise to ‘make work pay’.

 Why the campaign matters

-Single parents will, on average, be financially worse off as a result of Universal Credit – whether working or not.
+Many single parents will, be financially worse off as a result of Universal Credit – whether working or not.
 Some single parents already receiving Universal Credit are facing forced evictions and struggling to afford the basics – we need your help to change this.

 What we’re campaigning for